eic/epic-prod/docs/RECO/24.05.0/index.md

         D0_ABCONV , Sub-directory or File Count:1
             pythia8.306-1.0 , Sub-directory or File Count:1
                 18x275 , Sub-directory or File Count:2
-                    hiAcc , Sub-directory or File Count:1867
-                    hiDiv , Sub-directory or File Count:1618
         Lambda_ABCONV , Sub-directory or File Count:1
             pythia8.306-1.0 , Sub-directory or File Count:1
                 18x275 , Sub-directory or File Count:2
-                    hiAcc , Sub-directory or File Count:3465
-                    hiDiv , Sub-directory or File Count:3355
         pythia6-eic , Sub-directory or File Count:1
             1.0.0 , Sub-directory or File Count:3
                 10x100 , Sub-directory or File Count:1
-                    q2_0to1 , Sub-directory or File Count:31160
                 10x275 , Sub-directory or File Count:1
                     q2_0to1 , Sub-directory or File Count:90942
                 18x275 , Sub-directory or File Count:1
-                    q2_0to1 , Sub-directory or File Count:94548
 ```